-- -- Its participants not only refuse to conceal their identity but, on the contrary, deliberately publicize it in order to demonstrate their defiance of the government as well as to prove that they seek no benefits for themselves; - -- Not content to have it improve by bits and pieces, they reject the communist system in its entirety.
+- identity but, on the contrary, deliberately publicize it works both to demonstrate their defiance of the government and to prove that they seek no benefits for themselves; - -- Not content to have it improve by bits and pieces, they reject the communist system in its entirety.

 Overt dissenters constitute a small minority of the Russian population.
 But it would be a grevious error to judge their influence, actual or potential, in numerical terms: one only needs to recall that in February 1917 the Bolshevik party, which eight months later was to seize control of the country, numbered a mere 30,000 members.
-Behind each overt dissenter stand thousands and perhaps tens of thousands of passive dissenters whose dissatisfaction is with specific aspects of the communist system and who will certainly be heard from (as they were in Poland) the instant they perceive that central authority is weakening.
-The leaders of this movement are harassed and deported but the movement survives as ever new individuals come to the fore to replace the victims of the KGB.
+Behind each overt dissenter stand thousands and perhaps tens of thousands of pressure dissenters whose dissatisfaction is with specific aspects of the communist system and who will certainly be heard from (as they were in Poland) the instant they perceive that central authority is weakening.
+The leaders of this movement are harassed and deported but the movement greaton as ever new individuals come to the fore to replace the victims of the KGB.